JonDotsoy/envuse-rust/README.md

 ## LICENSE MIT

-This is a project open source with an MIT license for you to enjoy ❤️.
+This is an open source project with an MIT license for you to enjoy ❤️.